micmejia/bible-dump/NKJV/Job/Job 6.md

 _Is_ my help not within me?
 And is success driven from me?

 ###### 14
-"To him who is [^a]afflicted, kindness _should be shown_ by his friend, Even though he forsakes the fear of the Almighty.
+"To him who is afflicted, kindness _should be shown_ by his friend, Even though he forsakes the fear of the Almighty.

 ###### 15
 My brothers have dealt deceitfully like a brook, Like the streams of the brooks that pass away,